Gauge invariant energy spectra in 2-dimensional noncommutative quantum mechanics

-Another interesting point, which is more relevant to this paper, is that two certain gauge equivalent representations of NCQM, viz., the Landau and the symmetric gauge representations, arise from two equivalent irreducible self adjoint representations of $\mathcal{U}(\G)$, the universal enveloping algebra of the Lie algebra $\G$, determined by a fixed value of $\dfrac{1}{\hbar}\neq 0$, $\vartheta\neq 0$, and $B\neq 0$ satisfying $\hbar-B\vartheta\neq 0$.
-The underlying equivalence class is precisely the one given by Case I \ref{subsec: nondegenerate-rep} in the list above due to fixed ordered triple $\left(\dfrac{1}{\hbar},-\dfrac{\vartheta}{\hbar^{2}},-\dfrac{B}{\hbar}\right)$.
+Another interesting point, which is more relevant to this paper, is that two certain gauge equivalent representations of NCQM, viz., the Landau and the symmetric gauge representations, arise from two equivalent irreducible self-adjoint representations of $\mathcal{U}(\G)$ determined by a fixed value of $\dfrac{1}{\hbar}\neq 0$, $\vartheta\neq 0$, and $B\neq 0$ satisfying $\hbar-B\vartheta\neq 0$.
+The underlying equivalence class is precisely the one given by Case \ref{subsec: nondegenerate-rep} in the list above due to fixed ordered triple $\left(\dfrac{1}{\hbar},-\dfrac{\vartheta}{\hbar^{2}},-\dfrac{B}{\hbar}\right)$.
 In other words, different values of the ordered pair $(r,s)$ will always yield equivalent irreducible representations belonging to the same equivalence class.
-In the rest of this section, we discuss this family of equivalent irreducible self adjoint representations of the universal enveloping algebra $\mathcal{U}(\G)$; a family to which Landau and symmetric gauge representations belong.
+In the rest of this section, we discuss this family of equivalent irreducible self-adjoint representations of the universal enveloping algebra $\mathcal{U}(\G)$; a family to which Landau and symmetric gauge representations belong.

-This 2-parameter family of equivalent self adjoint irreducible representation of the universal enveloping algebra $\mathcal{U}(\G)$ on the smooth vectors of $L^{2}(\mathbb{R}^{2},dxdy)$ is given as follows:
+This 2-parameter family of equivalent self-adjoint irreducible representation of the universal enveloping algebra $\mathcal{U}(\G)$ on the smooth vectors of $L^{2}(\mathbb{R}^{2},dxdy)$ is given as follows:

 which, following a brief algebraic manipulation, yields